periodicaidan/dart_tdlib/README.md

 A port of the Telegram Database Library (TDLib) for Dart

+#### Update (October 29, 2019)
+The Dart team made a bunch of breaking changes to `dart:ffi` since I first made this so I've had to up the minimum required Dart SDK version from 2.6.0 to 2.6.0-dev.8.2.
+I've also had to upgrade the `package:ffi` version to 0.1.4 (which isn't on pub so I had to pull it straight from the git repo).
+Please upgrade your Dart SDK version accordingly!
+(You'll have to be on the dev channel.)
+Once `dart:ffi` becomes a stable feature, hopefully this won't be a problem :)

 ## Motivation

 Last year I wanted to make a Telegram client for Flutter, but at the time Dart didn't have